timecop84/flocking_system/README.md

 Key features:

 - Real-time rendering of boids and obstacles using OpenGL shaders and uniform buffer objects (UBOs)
 - GPU-accelerated simulation.
-(Nvidia CUDA only)
+(Compute Shader)
 - Multithreaded simulation for improved performance
 - Support for instanced rendering to efficiently display large numbers of boids
 - Modular architecture with separate components for simulation, rendering, and user interface